redox-os/book/src/porting-applications.md

 Set `LD_DEBUG=all` and re-run the program.
 It will show you where objects are being found and loaded, as well as the library search paths.
-You probably forgot to add a library in the `shared-deps` list.
+You probably forgot to add a library in the `dependencies` list.
 You can also use `patchelf` on your host or on Redox to display all `DT_NEEDED` entries of an object (`patchelf --print-needed <path>`).
 It is available by default for the desktop configuration.